jburgy/jburgy.github.io/docs/_posts/2024-12-19-what-is-satisfiability.md

 Still, I couldn't help but feel that I [brought a gun to a knife fight](https://xkcd.com/1890/).
 (Don't get me wrong, I absolutely took the AoC credit but I didn't love the [black box](https://en.wikipedia.org/wiki/Black_box) solution).
-So I stared at the short implementation for a while longer and realize an alternative solution:
+So I stared at the short implementation for a while longer and found an alternative solution:

 ```python
 a = {0}